o3de/o3de.org/content/docs/learning-guide/tutorials/assets/physx-colliders.md

 toc: true
 ---

 **Open 3D Engine (O3DE)** has a robust set of options for generating PhysX collider assets.
-There are three PhysX collider types that you can use in different simulation scenarios.
-This topic explains the benefits and limitations of the different collider types, as well as the basics of generating PhysX asset colliders with  [**Scene Settings**](/docs/user-guide/assets/scene-settings/scene-settings).
+In [Scene Settings](/docs/user-guide/assets/scene-settings/scene-settings), you can customize PhysX collider asset generation.
+The generated PhysX colliders are stored in `.pxmesh` product assets.
+You can add the PhysX collider assets to a **PhysX Mesh Collider** component.

 The generated PhysX colliders are stored in `.pxmesh` product assets.
 You can add the PhysX collider assets to a **PhysX Mesh Collider** component.